 - Staging Store (staging/testing environment): a clone of your store in a separate environment, isolated from your live store.
-It is on a separate staging subdomain and customers do not have access to it.
+It is on a separate staging subdomain, and customers or search engines do not have access to it.

 The staging environment is a perfect copy which means however the store behaves on staging, it will behave the same on the live environment.

 - The staging store is considered the source of data except for orders, customers, and products.
 New products can be added to staging and will get published but data from existing ones is taken from the live store.

 - Do not use staging to edit orders, customers, or products.
 Do not edit posts, pages, or settings on the live store when staging is running.

 - Order IDs are incremented with every new staging.
 If you'd like control over order IDs, we recommend the Sequential Order Number plugin.

 - Create a new staging every time you want to do changes or updates.
 We do not recommend keeping staging stores for more than 7 days as it might cause order ID conflicts in the publishing process.

 - If you have plugins that require data download from the live store to staging, learn more in Plugin data sync for Staging.